-Preferencing means ranking posts to tell us which ones you’d most and least like to be appointed to.
+Preferencing is ranking the posts available for the DST programmes you have applied for, so we know which ones you’d most and least like to be appointed to.

 The preferencing process happens after you've submitted an application but before offers have been made.